juseljuk/IBM-DBA-VA-BAW-RPA/2-Functions/README.md

 ![](./images/email_given_new.png)

 Click "the 3 dots menu" to open JSON editor and replace `<your-start-address-change-workflow-endpoint>` with the endpoint information you copied for your Start Address Change Workflow action.
 This is where we trigger the managed workflow that will later start the RPA process.
-It should look like:
+It should look something like:

 `name.lastname_dev/default/Start%20Address%20Change%20Workflow.json`